Guide to Mineral Sunscreens: What They Are + Why They're Safer

 Reapplication: Two hours from application, sunscreens lose their effectiveness.
 If you are still exposed to sun rays at the two-hour mark, make sure to promptly re-apply as recommended by the product manufacturer.
 Make sure to also reapply if you sweat or swim, as recommended on the sunscreen label.
 Most sunscreens are not water-resistant, or are water-resistant for a limited time.

 Finding the perfect mineral sunscreen for the face can be a challenge.
-After trying many products, I have picked my favorite ones.
+After trying many products, here are some faves.

 Normal, combo, or oily skin

 Normal to oily skin types—meet your sun care saviour!
 This protective mineral SPF 30 acts as a protector and moisturizer that instantly melts into the skin to plump the appearance of fine lines and wrinkles.
 I love that this formula gives you a beautiful sheen alone, or blends beautifully under makeup.

 Dry and dehydrated skin